 If the District fails to comply with the terms of certain federal and state environmental orders, it could be subject to penalties or restrictions on its operations that would impair its financial performance.
 If the MDC were unable to comply with the terms of the federal and state orders referred to under "Clean Water Project" on page 18, regulators could take action to force the MDC to comply.
 This could include monetary penalties, injunctive proceedings, and amendments to these orders.
 These amendments could impose a requirement to proceed more swiftly in the MDC's efforts, and this may increase the cost of compliance.
-In addition, regulators could impose additional and more burdensome conditions in the MDC's permits, or seek to prevent new connections until compliance was achieved.
-These steps could increase the MDC's rates, adversely affect economic development, and otherwise materially adversely affect the MDC and its customers.
+In addition, regulators could impose additional and more burdensome conditions in the MDC's permits, require redesign of certain aspects of the Project, or seek to prevent new connections until compliance was achieved.
+These steps could increase the costs of compliance and therefore increase the MDC's rates, adversely affect economic development, and otherwise materially adversely affect the MDC and its customers.